open-education-hub/ccas/CCAS_pandoc.md

     }

-Everything has now been defined so it is possible to compute all the P-values in a single command line:
+Everything has now been defined so it is possible to compute all the
+$p$-values in a single command line:

     pvec<-apply(fulldat,1,ancova.pval)
     i2<-ifelse(pvec<alpha,1,0)              # for ea test, compute 1=reject, 0=do not reject